bitblip/cse2421tldr/content/posts/lecture-2.md

 - Function
   - Known as the **prototype**
   - can be declared multiple times.
-When compiling multiple files, definitions must exist per file, thus multiple declarations of the same fuction.
+When compiling multiple files, definitions must exist per file, thus multiple declarations of the same function.
-  - must be declared before being referenced in a non-declarative statmenet. (before called/invoked)
+  - must be declared before being referenced in a non-declarative statement. (before called/invoked)

 ## Definition